EricRichardson9/Portfolio-DA/README.md

 # Project Background
+*ficticous data
+This is the fictious data set of customer transactions from a cafe over the year of 2023, who has asked him to anaylize their sales data to determine any insights that may help them improve their business.
+The accompanying data is from a small family owned cafe in Dallas Texas.
+Open for the last 10 years they currently do not advertise and are soley reliant on their community, word of mouth, and online reviews (yelp, googlemaps etc).
+Currently their key data metrics are

 Backround about the company, including the industry, active years, business model, and key business metrics.
 Explain this from the POV of a data analyst who is working at the company.

 Insights and recommendations are provided on the following key areas: